mratsim/weave/weave/channels/loop_promises_notifiers.md

 type
   ProducersRangePromises = ref object
-    ## This is a "distributed" binary indexed tree
+    ## This is a "concurrent" binary array tree
     ## that holds promises over a for-loop range.
     ## The producers which fulfill a promise updates this tree.
     # In the threaded-case, this is easily thread-safe as only monotonic increment are used